-The Pesticide Program Specialist will support diverse efforts to reduce reliance on pesticides and mitigate risks to beneficial insects including pollinators, natural enemies, soil fauna, and aquatic invertebrates.
+Reporting to the Pesticide Program Director, the Pesticide Program Specialist will support diverse efforts to reduce reliance on pesticides and mitigate risks to beneficial insects including pollinators, natural enemies, soil fauna, and aquatic invertebrates.

 ESSENTIAL JOB FUNCTIONS AND RESPONSIBILITIES:

-- Work to enact local and state level policies to reduce the environmental impacts of pesticide use.
+* Support efforts to enact local and state level policies to reduce the environmental impacts of pesticide use.

 KNOWLEDGE, SKILLS, AND EXPERIENCE:

 * Thorough understanding of pesticides, their risks and regulation.

 * Background and interest in networking, outreach and/or education.

 * Ability to effectively communicate scientific information related to pest management plans, pesticide usage, impacts on invertebrates to a range of audiences to influence conservation practice.